 - Go to “Advanced Options” and choose “Troubleshoot.”
 Then, you should have the option called “Reset this PC.”

 As mentioned before, the next resort is to reinstall Windows.
 Here are the steps you should follow to reinstall Windows.

 - First, you should restart your PC and hit F2 as it boots.
 For some computers, you may have to use F9, Esc, or Del key to do the same.
 Then, you should select a disk to boot the PC.

-- Now, you should insert your DVD or USB flash into the PC and reboot it.
+- You should insert your DVD or USB flash into the PC and reboot it.
 Once the PC is booted into the Setup, you can proceed to the next step.

 - Choose a language as per your choice.
 Select currency and time as well.

-- Now, press the button labeled “Install” so you can follow the instructions to reinstall Windows OS.
+- Now, press the “Install” button to follow the instructions to reinstall Windows OS.